paulovieira/roam-reference-path/README.md

   * document the in the readme
   * allow different options for the main page and the sidebar?
   * dashed vs solid
-- verify if all the tailwind colors in the css loaded by roam (it seems orange is not present?)
+- [DONE] verify if all the tailwind colors in the css loaded by roam (it seems orange is not present?)
+- handle right-to-left
+- investigate where the `rm-bullet__inner--user-icon` class comes from